maulikrawat/Assignment-51.1/README.md

-Welcome To CodeYogi - Simple HTML & CSS Web Page
+Simple Welcome Page using Atomic CSS

-This project is a simple, static web page created using fundamental HTML and CSS.
+This project is a simple, static web page created to demonstrate the use of Atomic CSS.
 It serves as a welcome page for "CodeYogi," an initiative for providing free software engineering training.
-The page demonstrates basic text formatting, styling, and use of inline CSS.
+The project shows how to apply small, single-purpose utility classes to style HTML elements.

 Features
-A main heading, "Welcome To CodeYogi," styled with a green font color and a yellow background.

-A subheading that describes the initiative, styled with a red font color and a yellow background.

-The entire project is self-contained in a single index.html file.

-Of course.
-Here is a professional README.md file for your "CodeYogi" project.
-You can copy and paste this directly into a README.md file in your repository.
+A main heading and a subheading styled using atomic CSS classes.

+Demonstrates the separation of style rules into reusable, single-purpose classes.

+Technologies Used
+HTML: For the structure and content of the web page.

+Atomic CSS: For styling.
+Each CSS class has a single, specific purpose (e.g., .bg-yellow for background color, .green for text color).